 ADx NeuroSciences develops biomarkers for neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease and traumatic brain injury.
 Biomarkers allow the detection of these diseases, even before symptoms become visible.
 The ADX repertoire includes both established and novel biomarkers.

-Today Amyloid-β 42/40 and total-tau can be measured in blood but clinical relevance for detection of Alzheimer’s pathology in blood is poor.
+Total-tau can be measured in blood but clinical relevance for detection of Alzheimer’s pathology in blood is poor.
 However, in the case of severe concussion, levels of total-tau are clearly increased in blood, even briefly after a brain trauma.
 Quanterix is developing a device to test blood immediately after a concussion.
 To achieve this goal, they are using ADx antibodies.

 The concentration of α-synuclein in CSF is linked to the presence of Lewy bodies in the brain which are typically found in the brains of Parkinson’s disease patients.
+Other α-synuclein isoforms are in development at ADx.

 For a full overview of our markers, head over to our pipeline.